Hanauma Bay Snorkeling Guide (Oahu): Reservations, Tips, + What to Bring

 It’s important to arrive on time for your reservation because late arrivals are typically not allowed entry.

-After checking in at one of the windows, you will move through the visitor center to watch a short educational video that explains the history, conservation efforts, and important rules for protecting the reef during your visit.
+After checking in at one of the windows, you will move through the visitor center to watch a short educational video that explains the history, conservation efforts, and important rules for protecting the reef and wildlife during your visit.

 After the video, you’ll be free to head down to the bay, where you can enjoy the beach, the glorious view, and the spectacular snorkeling.
+There is a paved walkway to get down to the beach from the visitor center, but you can also ride the shuttle bus, which is convenient when you have a lot of stuff to carry.

 Frequently Asked Questions about Visiting Hanauma Bay